njgram18/DataViz_Final_Project/Updates.md

 ##April 4 Beginning of Class
 I moved on to an analysis of Condo properties for sale in Boston.
 I completed that analysis and then went on to researching how to change some of the aspects of the interactive map that I made at the start of this project.
 I have to apply some of the things I found and do a more general analysis of Boston real estate and show some of the variablity in the data.

+##April 4 End of Class
+I worked on the condo analysis and the single family analysis for my project.
+Additionally, I started to work on the general analysis of Boston.
+I will show the varied prices for property types and will use this analysis to compare the overall Boston real estate market with other major cities across the country.

+##April 6 Beginning of Class
+I continued to work on general Boston housing data set.
+I created plots that showed the variability of home prices in the city based on the property type.
+I did run into some issues that took some time to fix, but I managed to figure them all out.
+I then began searching for new data sets for New York.
+To be honest I thought these would be easier to find but it is turning out to be a little more difficult to find data sets with good variables.

+##April 6 End of Class
+I finished up the Boston general analysis.
+I found a nyc data set on Kaggle for the NYC portion of my project.
+I looked through the data and tried to figure out the best way to simplify the data set so that I could use it for more analysis.
+I ended up deciding to rename the variable I need and put all the different building classifications that NYC has into more broad categories.